 COVID has catalysed entirely new retail practices; take in-store social distancing or dedicated shopping hours.
 But more often it has accelerated change already underway, like online grocery shopping and click and collect.
 This has confronted Retailers with two often conflicting challenges:

 Grappling with both these challenges has accelerated the adoption of AI tools and technology.
-According to the IHF group, even prior to the pandemic, 52% of retailers listed AI as a top priority for budget increases.
-And, way back in 2019, Capgemini forecasted that by 2022, in operational improvements alone, AI would have an annual $340bn industry-wide impact.
+Back in 2019, Capgemini forecasted that by 2022, in operational improvements alone, AI would have an annual $340bn industry-wide impact.
 In retrospect, these numbers may well prove to be conservative.

 We’ve previously tackled the issue of whether retailers should build, buy, or subscribe to AI technology, but here we’ll focus on the nitty gritty of implementation.

 Recognising the need for AI - even kicking off an AI programme - is not the same as making effective use of it.
 But for an industry already facing obstacles and upheaval, how can retail executives chart a successful course through these uncertain waters?

 If you take one thing away from this article it should be this: